Adhvay0505/BashPass/README.md

 -  Fully written in Bash – no external dependencies
 -  Customizable password length
 -  Generate multiple password suggestions at once
+-  Save the generated passwords in a .txt file

 ---